 Both the Dirty Harry series and the Death Wish series suffer heavily from this, getting sillier and sillier with each installment.

-The original Men in Black was well received by both critics and audiences, but the sequel (while still being a hit at the box office) was generally considered to be a dud.
+The original Men In Black was well received by both critics and audiences, but the sequel (while still being a hit at the box office) was generally considered to be a dud.
 After a decade in Development Hell, Men In Black 3 was released, and managed to not only be another big hit at the box office, but got very good reviews from the critics as well.
+The biggest symptoms are the One-Scene Wonder talking pug being promoted to supporting character and Agent K being pulled right back out of retirement because the dynamic between him and J was just too good in the first.
+Where the first had fresh and bizarre aliens a lot of those same aliens appear again in this one because they tested well.

-Air Bud - oh, god, Air Bud.
+Air Bud.
 From a touching story about a dog escaping an abusive owner, helping a young boy find his place, and leading a small-town sports team to victory, to a wacky comedy about talking puppies.
-(For the record, in the first movie, the dog could not talk.)

 The Trial of Billy Jack: The first two movies in the series, The Born Losers and Billy Jack are both awesome.
 Trial of Billy Jack, on the other hand, is up there with Highlander II: The Quickening and Batman & Robin as one of the worst sequels ever made.